-Action AQAP no/measure Progress to date lead KPI Action Plan development 110/111easure Review air quality steering group members and agree terms of reference and format of action plan Terms of reference and action plan format to be agreed at steering group meeting 18 June 2018 Named NA Establish low emissions/air quality delivery group Steering group to agree the make up of the delivery group and how the action plan should be monitored.
-Steering group NA Review feedback from consultation on strategy and action plan Consultation extended to end June Named NA Monitoring and measurem ent T 1 = .
-Measure air quality at key sites and routes Ongoing - tubes and measuring sites.
+Action AQAP Progress to date lead KPI A (!
+B! no/measure Action Plan development LIA Tamas of materials and NI LAIA Review air quality steering group members and agree terms of reference and format of action plan NA - governance Terms of reference and action plan format to be agreed at steering group meeting 18 June 2018 Named NA Establish low emissions/air quality delivery group NA - governance Steering group to agree the make up of the delivery group and how the action plan should be monitored.
+Steering group NA Review feedback from consultation on strategy and action plan NA - governance Consultation extended to end June Named NA Monitoring and measurem 1 Measure air quality at key sites and routes AQAP1(1) Ongoing - tubes and measuring sites.
 Also need information from major projects around monitoring of air quality.
 Need to investigate whether and how we make live air quality data available.
-Named Data collection Measure roadside emissions from different vehicle types Work has been done on this by Leeds in previous years but no report done.
+Named Data collection Measure roadside emissions from different vehicle types AQAP1(1) Work has been done on this by Leeds in previous years but no report done.
 Need to agree whether further analysis required.
-TBC Data collection and raising awareness Traffic Management Signalling strategies to be developed and improved Proposal through WYTF to link all district signals to one system and join services together in Leeds.
+TBC Data collection and raising awareness Traffic Management Signalling strategies to be developed and improved AQAP(2) Proposal through WYTF to link all district signals to one system and join services together in Leeds.
 Need to work with Highways England to ensure shared understanding of roads.
 Need to understand usefulness of UTMC for different routes TBC Improved traffic flows Need to have better understanding on MOVA type technology to ensure we are up to date with most effective solution.
 Make sure that we use Leeds UTC in all signalling and junction projects.
-MOVA has been used at Stump Cross and Hipperholme.
+AQAP1(2) MOVA has been used at Stump Cross and Hipperholme.
 Resource/skill development needed to undertake understanding of use of smart technology in UTMC Named Improved traffic flows and queue lengths at key sites